The Buyer's Guide to Contract Lifecycle Management Software

-Prices for contract management software can vary greatly depending on the specific features you're looking for, so it's always a good idea to get started by determining your organization's budget.
+Prices for CLM software can vary greatly depending on the specific features you're looking for, so it's always a good idea to get started by determining your organization's budget.
 You'll also want to consider whether you'd prefer purchasing the software outright or paying a monthly or quarterly subscription; each option will have its inherent advantages and disadvantages.

 When considering cost and researching different software providers, it's also a good idea to ask the following questions:

 - what's your estimated cost for system maintenance annually?

 - do you allow a free trial before purchasing?